AISpaceXDragon/ArogoAI/README.md

 2. Instructions for running the API:
    - Download or clone this repository and you will have the weights of the trained models along with the label encoders used while training.
+   - Run the following commands in terminal/command prompt:
+     ```bash
+     cd ArogoAI/Random\ Forest
+     ```
+     Run the above command if you want to run the Random Forest model via API.
+     ```bash
+     cd ArogoAI/Logistic\ Regression
+     ```
+     Run the above command if you want to run the Logistic Regression model via API.
-   - Input these file paths into the python file "applg2.py" and run the program.
+   - Input these file paths into the python file "applg2.py" and run the program by running the following command:
+     ```bash
+     python applg2.py
+     ```
+     The above command upon running will prompt for the file paths of the model and label encoder.
+These file paths could be obtained by going to the "files" folder and enter the paths to the script.
    - Run the following command from terminal/command prompt:
      ```bash
      uvicorn applg2:app --reload
      ```
+     This will start the API at "http://127.0.0.1:8000".
    - Then go the website "http://127.0.0.1:8000/docs" and give the input to the API.
 (OR)
    - Use the `/predict` endpoint to make predictions:
    - Example request: